Dogs do some weird stuff that we will probably never fully understand.

 This behavior is often common in stray dogs because they have to bury the food and come back later to it.

-If your dog was never stray, then this action has been passed down from their ancestors and it is perfectly normal.
+If your dog has never strayed, then this action has been passed down from their ancestors and it is perfectly normal.

 Leave a Reply